 There are two issues with first-party data.
 You need to be sure that the data comes from your ICPs (ideal customer profiles).
 Otherwise, the information might not be relevant to you.
 Another issue is that you can’t generate first-party data at scale, since you’re limited to your ad budget, website visitors, and BDR efforts.

-Second-Party Buyer Intent Data
+What is Second-Party Buyer Intent Data?

+Second-party data is someone else’s first-party data.
 You buy second-party data from partners, affiliates, data providers, and researchers that gather it themselves.
 For example, G2 and TechTarget are second-party data sources that include buyer intent data.
+Another example is when a grocery store sells its customer loyalty data to a credit card company.

-The key is to ensure that the data you get is inline with your ICPs and comes from a trustworthy, current, and reliable source.
+The key is to ensure that the data you get is in line with your ICPs and comes from a trustworthy, current, and reliable source.

-Third-Party Buyer Intent Data
+What is Third-Party Buyer Intent Data?

 Third-party data comes from aggregating existing information.
 It’s nearly infinite and there are numerous companies that sell access to it in an organized and digestible form.
 This is sometimes referred to as external buyer intent data.